The Trussville Tribune

-From Trussville Tribune staff reports BLOUNT COUNTY -- A single-vehicle crash at more ...
+From Trussville Tribune staff reports JEFFERSON COUNTY -- The Jefferson County S more ...

-Alabama AD Bill Battle to step down in March, replacement already chosen

-From The Trussville Tribune staff reports TUSCALOOSA --University of Alabama dir more ...

 Hicks found her passion 30 years ago, success continues in 2015-16